-The Hindu festival devoted exclusively to the Sun God, Surya -- Surya Chhath, also called Dala Chhath and Suryashashthi -- is celebrated with much passion and religious fervour throughout Bihar, Jharkhand, parts of Uttar Pradesh, and the Terai areas of Nepal.
+The Hindu festival devoted exclusively to the Sun God, Surya -- Surya Chhath, also called Dala Chhath and Suryashashthi -- is celebrated with much passion and religious fervor throughout Bihar, Jharkhand, parts of Uttar Pradesh, and the Terai areas of Nepal.

 The origin of Chhath Puja can be traced back to the age of the Rig-Veda.
 The holy scriptures contain hymns worshipping the Sun god and describe comparable rituals.

-Chhath is the only occasion when the setting sun -- the deity of energy and of the life-force - is feted for its glory as the cycle of birth begins with death.
-The Chhath Puja is performed to express gratitude and to thank the God for supporting and nurturing life on earth, and to request the granting of specific boons.
+Chhath is the only occasion when the setting sun -- the deity of energy and the life-force - is feted for its glory as the cycle of birth begins with death.
+The Chhath Puja is performed to express gratitude and to thank God for supporting and nurturing life on earth, and to request the granting of specific boons.

-People worship the Sun god for well-being, affluence and progress.
+People worship the Sun god for well-being, affluence, and progress.
 Worshipping the Sun God is also believed to help heal several diseases, such as leprosy.
 It is believed that worshipping the Sun God ensures longevity and prosperity of near and dear ones.

 The Ritual of Chhath Puja

-Chhat Puja 2018 Dates
+Chhat Puja 2020 Dates

-This year Chhath Puja begins on November 11 and will continue till November 14.
-The main puja will be observed on November 13.
+This year Chhath Puja begins on November 18 and will continue till November 21.
+The main puja will be observed on November 20.

-11th November, Sunday : Nahay Khay
+18th November, Wednesday: Nahay Khay

-12th November, Monday : Lohanda and Kharna
+19th November, Thursday: Lohanda and Kharna

-14th November, Wednesday : Usha Arghya, Parana Day
+21st November, Saturday: Usha Arghya, Parana Day